Our current exhibit represents a one-room schoolhouse from the late 1800s to early 1900s.

 Meet Jason Ferrier, our Project Manager for THE GATHERING PLACE AT WASHUXWAL

-Adam McIsaac, carver and artist for the new Gathering Place at Washuxwal, will be the featured speaker.
+Adam McIsaac is the carver and artist for the new Gathering Place at Washuxwal,

 Did you know that the Washougal area is a major part of the Lewis and Clark’s Corp of Discovery journey?
 Indeed, they camped at Cottonwood Beach, just a short walk from the Museum, for six days in 1806.CONTINUE READING →